 To Make the Rugelach:

-- While dough, chilling make the pumpkin filling and candied pepitas.
+While the dough is chilling, make the pumpkin filling and candied pepitas.

-- Follow the instruction in the King Arthur recipe to assemble and bake the rugelach.
+Follow the instructions in the King Arthur recipe to assemble and bake the rugelach.

 2 comments